 The Mac & Cheese booth is essentially the spiritual successor to the Cheese Studio.
 It may not be so obvious on the face, as there’s zero menu overlap, but closer investigation reveals it to be true.
 First, both have “cheese” in the name.
 Second, both are sponsored by Boursin Cheese.
 That’s the smoking gun–maybe detective was my true calling, and not Disney blogger.
 Guess we’ll never know.

-Anyway, on with the review, starting with the Mac & Cheese food and drink menus:
+Anyway, let’s start with the 2021 Mac & Eats food and drink menus:

-- Gourmet Macaroni and Cheese with Boursin Garlic and Fine Herbs Cheese topped with Herbed Panko
+- Traditional Macaroni and Cheese with Herbed Panko

-- Lobster Macaroni and Cheese with Boursin Garlic and Fine Herbs Cheese Sauce and Lobster Cream topped with Herbed Panko
+- Truffle Macaroni and Cheese with Herbed Panko

-- Macaroni and Cheese with House-made Italian Sausage and Peppers (Plant-based)
+- Macaroni and Cheese with House-made Italian Sausage and Peppers (plant-based item

 - L’Ecole No. 41 Chenin Blanc Old Vines, Columbia Valley, WA